-- Expand the Lake County Continuum of Care's role to include service as a Housing Task Force. - Through the CoC, conduct regular HUD-mandated Point in Time counts that thoroughly assess all homeless needs through extensive outreach to all population segments, particularly those suspected of being undercounted due to location, language, age, fear of law enforcement or domestic violence, or immigration status. - Support the development of housing projects and programs that adopt the Housing First model for special needs groups. - Support projects that meet all required federal, state and local habitability standards related to safety, sanitation, and privacy and have the highest likelihood of tenant access to and use of appropriate supportive services. - Prioritize projects competing for finite funds by: - 1) Proposed assistance to people with the most urgent and severe needs; - 2) Developer's capacity to own and operate the proposed housing project housing project for the targeted tenants; - 3) Comprehensiveness of the proposed supportive services plan, including coordination with the county and CoC membership; and - 4) Financial feasibility, with gap financing plan, and reasonable development and sustainable management costs.
+- Expand the Lake County Continuum of Care's role to include service as a Housing Task Force. - Through the CoC, conduct regular HUD-mandated Point in Time counts that thoroughly assess all homeless needs through extensive outreach to all population segments, particularly those suspected of being undercounted due to location, language, age, fear of law enforcement or domestic violence, or immigration status. - Support the development of housing projects and programs that adopt the Housing First model for special needs groups, including the mentally ill.

-- Promote and assist as requested with the development of smaller private board and care homes for the targeted populations. - Continue to work with the local permitting agencies (planning, building, health, fire, etc.) towards the facilitation of rules, regulations and procedures in the development and operation of all types of affordable housing.
+- Support projects that meet all required federal, state and local habitability standards related to safety, sanitation, and privacy and have the highest likelihood of tenant access to and use of appropriate supportive services. - Prioritize projects competing for finite funds by: - A. Proposed assistance to people with the most urgent and severe needs; - B. Developer's capacity to own and operate the proposed housing project housing project for the targeted tenants; - C. Comprehensiveness of the proposed supportive services plan, including coordination with the county and CoC membership; and - D. Financial feasibility, with gap financing plan, and reasonable development and sustainable management costs. - Promote and assist as requested with the development of smaller private board and care homes for the targeted population. - Continue to work with the local permitting agencies (planning, building, health, fire, etc.) towards the facilitation of rules, regulations and procedures in the development and operation of all types of affordable housing.

-In the short term, the Lake County Continuum of Care can include the following goals for this HHAP project:
+In the short term, the Lake County Behavioral Health Services Department can include the following goals for this HHAP project: